-5.7 Bio1 and Bio2 Menus
+5.9 Bio1 and Bio2 Menus

-These menus are only available on the WECT410 controller.
 The Bio 1 and Bio 2 menus are separate from each other but operate in exactly the same way.
 Each menu provides the following independent settings: Prog Bio Adds, Bio Pre-Bleed, Bio Lockout Time, Set Bio Mode, HOA.
 Bio menus may display the following screens: